olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

    Please note that **GPFS and Lustre are purged**.

-Example: Creating a Conda environment on Jupyter
+Example: Creating a Conda Environment on Jupyter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::